What do cells and words have in common? This winter, we’re asking you to find the connections between biology and

 The Language of Cells – Poetic Science?

 This challenge has been created in partnership with the Newcastle Centre for Literary Arts (NCLA) and One Cell At A Time, part of the Human Cell Atlas.

 Based at Newcastle University, NCLA promotes and cultivates poetry in education, media, and community organisations through live events and outreach programmes.

-The Human Cell Atlas is a pioneering multidisciplinary global research project, which aims to identify and understand the function of all thirty-seven trillion cells in the human body.
+One Cell at a Time is part of the Human Cell Atlas research initiative that is mapping every cell type in the human body.
+The Human Cell Atlas is a pioneering multidisciplinary global research project, which aims to identify and understand the function of all the cell types in the human body.
 The project will help scientists to understand the way the body works and to treat diseases better.
-The project involves over one thousand researchers from over fifty countries around the world!
+The project involves over two thousand researchers from over seventy-five countries around the world!

 What is a cell?